KuangjuX/minikernel/README.md

 # minikernel
 ## Introduction
 minikernel is minimal RISC -V kernel written in Rust.
-It is simple kernel for testing used in [hypocaust](https://github.com/KuangjuX/hypocaust) for test.
+It is simple kernel used in [hypocaust](https://github.com/KuangjuX/hypocaust) for test.